DylanSuniaga/VIXNLP/README.md

 # VIXNLP: Volatility Index Prediction with Natural Language Processing

-This project explores the relationship between financial news sentiment and market volatility (VIX).
-It uses natural language processing to extract sentiment from news headlines and descriptions, then applies time series analysis and machine learning techniques to predict volatility regimes and VIX levels.
+## 🔍 About This Project

+This project demonstrates a VIX and regime forecast pipeline using sentiment signals extracted from real financial news.

+It includes:
+- Daily sentiment ingestion and feature engineering
+- Regime-labeled time series construction
+- Markov switching models and classifiers
+- Autoregressive simulation under regime assumptions
+- Final forward regime & volatility forecast

+All sensitive keys are excluded.
+Setup instructions available in `README_SETUP.md`.

 ## Project Overview